NeLy-EPFL/NeuroMechFly/README.md

 ---

 **3. Reproducing the Figures**
 -  All of the plotting functions used in the paper can be found in [*NeuroMechFly/utils/plotting.py*](NeuroMechFly/utils/plotting.py).
-Please refer to the docstrings provided in the code for the details about how to plot your simulation data.
+Please refer to the docstrings provided in the code for details on how to plot your simulation data.
--  For example, for reproducing plots on Fig. 4 and 5 panel E, first, run the script *run_kinematic_replay* or *run_kinematic_replay_ground*, and then use:
+-  For example, to reproduce the plots on Figs. 4 and 5 panel E, first, run the script *run_kinematic_replay* or *run_kinematic_replay_ground*, and then use:
 ```python
 from NeuroMechFly.utils import plotting
 from pathlib import Path